jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

     * "Animations in the taskbar"
     * "Fade or slide menus into view"
     * "Fade or slide ToolTips into view"
-    * "Show shadows under windows"
+    * Optional "Show shadows under windows"
+    * Show windows contents while dragging
     * ...
 TODO find out what other options are doing

 ## Set first day of week